bookofproofs/bookofproofs.github.io/_sources/history/early-middle-ages/brahmagupta.md

 title: Brahmagupta
 born: 598
 died: 670
-keywords: Brahmagupta, mathematics, astronomy, algorithms, zero, negative numbers, quadratic equations
+keywords: brahmagupta,brahmagupta
-description: Brahmagupta applied mathematics in astronomy and number systems, defining algorithms, negative numbers, and formulae to solve quadratic equations.
+description: Brahmagupta was the foremost Indian mathematician of his time.
+He made advances in astronomy and most importantly in number systems including algorithms for square roots and the solution of quadratic equations.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---